Posit Workbench

 priorityClassName string "" The pod’s priorityClassName

-prometheusExporter.enabled bool true whether the prometheus exporter sidecar should be enabled
+prometheusExporter.enabled bool true DEPRECATED.
+Whether the prometheus exporter sidecar should be enabled.
+See prometheus.enabled instead.

 prometheusExporter.image.imagePullPolicy string "IfNotPresent"